dengxianga/Project3-CUDA-Path-Tracer/README.md

 Stream compaction consequently significantly reduces the time consumption on computing spatial intersections of rays on objects; yet overhead of the extra time spending on compaction itself trememdously decreases its benefit.
+In comparison between the two version of compaction, shared memory provides more benefits in terms of both computing intersections and the overall CUDA running time.

 ![](charts/2.PNG)